aniqatc/playground/docs/widgets/02-calculator.md

 - JavaScript/HTML/SCSS: Core technologies for building and styling the widget
 - Function Plot: Library for building interactive SVG graphs
 - HTML2Canvas: library for exporting portion of the calculator display as `.png`
+- Mathjs: library used to evaluate basic arithmetic operations

 ## Storage